Deltanic/ModLoader/README.md

 Installation
 ------------

 First of all, download modloader from *here*.
 Make sure to **unzip** the downloaded package into your resources directory of MTA, else ModLoader will **not** work.
-It's also adviced you rename the resource afterwards, for example to modloader-my_appendix.
+It's also adviced you rename the resource afterwards, for example to modloader-my_suffix.
 By doing this you will make sure that people dont have to redownload all the mods when they have visited another server running ModLoader under the same name.

 After you've done that, you **must** give ModLoader access to the restartResource function.
-The easiest way to do this is by adding `<object name="resource.modloader-my_appendix"></object>` under the admin group in _acl.xml_.
+The easiest way to do this is by adding `<object name="resource.modloader-my_suffix"></object>` under the admin group in _acl.xml_.

 Installing mods
 ---------------